kwraight/streamlitTemplate/README.md

 ---

-## Running with mounted volume
+## Running with mounted volumes

-This allows changes to files in mounted directory to be propagated to container immediately (*i.e.* without rebuilding) - useful for development!
+This allows changes to files in mounted directory to be propagated to container immediately (*i.e.* without docker rebuilds) - useful for development!
 **NB** this will overwrite any files in linked directory:

 > docker run -p 8501:8501 -v $(pwd)/pages:code/pages new-app